Covid-19 Updates (Winter 2020 through Summer 2021)

 Prior to enrolling in a course, students are responsible for submitting a completed BBA Credit Transfer Preliminary Evaluation to email@example.com, in order to verify that the course is eligible to transfer.

-Certain courses require in-person verification in order to be eligible to transfer.
-This includes all Math, Economics, Chemistry, and Physics courses.
+Prior to the Winter 2020 term, certain courses required in-person verification in order to be eligible to transfer.
+This included all Math, Economics, Chemistry, and Physics courses.
 In-person verification is met with a syllabus from the course from the semester in which it was taken.
-This syllabus should be submitted as a PDF file to email@example.com prior to the first day of the class.
+This syllabus should be submitted as a PDF file to firstname.lastname@example.org prior to the first day of the class.
+Important: Effective Winter 2020 and beyond, classes taken outside of UM Ann Arbor that were previously required to be taken in-person in order to be eligible for transfer will be accepted in an online format.

 4. Submit an Official Transcript